Yingrjimsch/weddingpage/README.md

 # Weddingpage
-This is the little homepage i did for my wedding.
+This is the little homepage i did for my wedding.&nbsp;
-I added some information about the wedding and our honeymoon travel.
+I added some information about the wedding and our honeymoon travel.&nbsp;
-To make everything smooth and pretty I worked with css animations and some javascript.
+To make everything smooth and pretty I worked with css animations and some javascript.&nbsp;
 This website runs on [sarahgabriel.wedding](sarahgabriel.wedding)